psalaets/ps-if/README.md

 - Starts off like ngIf
 - When condition changes it acts lke ngShow
-- Once condition has been false for some timeout, becomes an ngIf again
+- If timeout is specified, becomes an ngIf again once condition has been false for long enough.

 ## Usage